Murder Mystery Game AI

 • Flexibility for arrivals and departures — accommodates the reality that people show up late or leave early

-Games like board games designed for large gatherings solve the engagement problem by design.
+Games designed for large gatherings solve the engagement problem by design.
 Everyone is a participant, not a spectator.
 Everyone has a role, a stake, and a reason to stay engaged.

 The Connection Factor